opencadc/vos/cavern/README.md

 within their allocation.
 This probably only matters for multi-user projects.
 Multiple _allocationParent_(s) may be configured to organise the top level of the content (e.g. /home and /projects).
 Paths configured to be _allocationParent_(s) will be automatically created (if necessary), owned by the _rootOwner_, and will be anonymously readable (public).
-Limitation: only a single level of top-level _allocationParent_(s) are supported.
+Limitation: only top-level container nodes can be configured as _allocationParent_(s).

 The _filesystem.baseDir_ is the path to a base directory containing the `cavern` nodes/files.